CAE Reading and Use of English Practice Test 13

 Assertiveness (n) — confidence and courage to speak one’s mind.
 A leader with no assertiveness will never command any respect.

 Persist (v) — to keep doing or trying to do something despite anything, often unreasonably.
-Jack persisted to try to win the girl over.
+Jack persisted trying to win the girl over.

 Woe (n) — a serious problem or sadness.
 In the past, her life was full of woes and misery.